apache/spark/docs/security.rst

 SSH tunnels.

-It is however possible to switch on authentication by either using one of the supplied backends or create your own.
+It is however possible to switch on authentication by either using one of the supplied backends or creating your own.

 Web Authentication
 ------------------